-IEUA opened its new headquarters buildings in Chino, the first public agency to be LEEDTM (Leadership in Energy and Environmental Design) Platinum Certified.
+IEUA opens its new headquarters building in Chino, the first public agency to be LEEDTM (Leadership in Energy and Environmental Design) Platinum Certified.

-RP-5 located in the city of Chino was built.
+RP-5, located in the city of Chino, is built.
 The plant serves areas of Chino, Chino Hills, and Ontario.
 The plant treats the liquids portion of an average influent wastewater flow, including RP-2 returned flow, of approximately nine million gallons per day.

-IEUA and Advanced Microgrid Solutions launched a landmark waterenergy project using Tesla battery
+IEUA and Advanced Microgrid Solutions launches a landmark waterenergy project using Tesla battery

 technology to integrate solar, wind,

 biogas, and grid resources in order to

 optimize renewable generation,

 reduce demand on the electric grid

 and lower energy costs.
 This project is

 the first of its kind to integrate

 renewable resources and energy

-storace at a public water agency.
+storage at a public water agency.

-IEUA dedicates award-winning state of the art Water Quality Laboratory.
+IEUA dedicates award-winning stateof-the-art Water Quality Laboratory.